drodz11/colors-of-ozu/pages/about.md

 {% include figure.html filename="aaa_0090.png" caption="From _An Autumn Afternoon_ (1962) without pixel scaling" %}

 Notice how this second image looks "squished" or "stretched" in comparison to the first image.
-This distortion is
+This distortion is caused

 ## Analysis